No Sleeep: Music video

 A music video made for the album version of the song featuring J. Cole premiered on Today on July 24, 2015.
 Directed by Dave Meyers, who also directed videos for Jackson's previous singles "All for You", "Just a Little While", and "I Want You", it showcases Jackson residing inside a mansion late at night during a rainstorm.
 She maneuvers from room to room throughout the dimly lit empty house before being accompanied by J. Cole.
 Its minimalist aesthetic and production has been compared by Idolator's Bianca Gracie to the music video for "That's The Way Love Goes" (1993).
 Eliza Berman of Time states that the video "features Jackson holed up in a cozy chalet on a rainy night.
 Teaming up with the uber-relevant J. Cole—a smart choice for a comeback single—Jackson conjures the laid-back, sexy vibes of early 90s singles like 'That’s the Way Love Goes'."
 Berman notes that background images of the singer's childhood photos with father Joe Jackson along with certain word choices from J. Cole's verses run contrary to the song's original subject matter, but concludes that "eccentricities aside, it’s a more than welcome return."

 Live performances

 "No Sleeep" was performed on the 2015–16 Unbreakable World Tour, with J. Cole appearing on the screen.
 It was also performed on her 2017-2019 State of the World Tour.
+Jackson included the song on her 2023 Together Again Tour.